caseycas/gitcproc/README.md

 The python script src/logChunk/installDependencies.py will install these for you.
 Be aware that psycopg2 requires postgres to be installed on your machine with necessary supporting libraries.
 For Ubuntu, make sure you have libpq-dev installed.

 If you wish to output your results to a database instead of a csv file, you will need a postgres server installed.

+#Branches

+The master branch is under active development.
+If you are interested in the exact version submitted to the FSE demo track, see the tool-demo branch.

 #Running Instructions